 She creates some of the most creative, country-style home accessories, all with a touch of whimsy and humour.
-I really enjoy supporting local artisans.
-I’m very glad to call this one, my friend.
+I really enjoy supporting local artisans and I’m very glad to call this one, my friend.

 There were many other expressions of talented craftsmanship in this market.
 Each artist demonstrating their varied skills within their own niche.